SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 ### Review Feature Framework elements

-1. Within the code editor, open the **/sharepoint/assets** sub-folder of the solution folder and edit the **elements.xml** file.
+1. In the code editor, open the **/sharepoint/assets** sub-folder of the solution folder and edit the **elements.xml** file.
 In the following code excerpt, you can see how the file should look.

   ```XML
   <?xml version="1.0" encoding="utf-8"?>